 Art and Museum Library of the City of Cologne, Art research library in Altstadt-Nord, Germany.

-The Art and Museum Library of the City of Cologne is a research facility holding over 550,000 volumes covering modern art, architecture, photography, and design.
-Its collections are distributed across two reading halls in central Cologne.
+The Art and Museum Library of the City of Cologne is a research library in the Altstadt-Nord neighborhood, focused on modern art, architecture, photography, and design.
+Its holdings are spread across two reading halls in central Cologne.

 The community of curious travelers